 SI Projects was formed in 2011 as a business unit of the SI to offer clients access to sustainability expertise shaped by the insights of the Masters programme and the latest research conducted by its students and associates.
 Projects are managed by a core group assisted by individuals and institutions within the SI’s network, offering expertise across a range of sustainability-related areas.
-In its first year, SI Projects completed the following projects:

 • UN-Habitat: Co-authoring and project managing the compilation of four 'quick guides' on planning and infrastructure for sustainable cities for launch at Rio+20, including 32 case studies from around the world.

 • UNEP’s Global Initiative for Resource Efficient Cities (GI-REC): Researching various approaches to assessing urban resource use and compiling a framework toolkit for promoting resource efficiency at a city level.

 • Local Governments for Sustainability (ICLEI): Researching and co-authoring significant portions of the 2013 State of African Cities Report.